Main Menu (Mobile)- Block

 - Vivarium

-A fertilized egg - a single cell carrying one copy of mom's and one copy of dad's DNA, is able to divide, differentiate and give rise to a new-born baby with trillions of cells and hundreds of cell types, setting up the body plan that enables each of us to thrive in the society.
+A fertilized egg - a single cell - carrying one copy of mom's and one copy of dad's DNA is able to divide and differentiate to trillions of cells and hundreds of cell types in our body, enabling each of us to thrive in the society.

 "Function follows form